vegidio/binaries-heif/README.md

 # static-heif

-A repository with static binaries for libheif.
+A repository with static binaries for libheif with HEVC support.

 It supports macOS (x86_64 & arm64), Linux (x86_64 & arm64) and Windows (x86_64).